Through June 26, 2012

 He has also contributed substantially to the literature both in applied and theoretical econometrics.
 His methodological work on selection bias and on the evaluation of social programs is widely cited, as is his research on the analysis of heterogeneity in consumer preferences and on the analysis of longitudinal data.
 He published a series of influential papers on the identifiability of broad classes of econometric models.
 Heckman has received numerous honors for his research.
 He is an associate editor of the Journal of Labor Economics and the Journal of Applied Econometrics.
 He is also a fellow of the Econometric Society, the Society of Labor Economics, the American Statistical Association, and the International Statistical Institute; and a member of the American Academy of Arts and Sciences, the National Academy of Sciences, and the American Philosophical Society.
 He received the John Bates Clark Award from the American Economic Association in 1983.
 In 2000, he was co-winner of the Nobel Prize in Economics for his development of theory and methods for analyzing selective samples.

 Hongbin Li is C.V.
 Starr professor of economics in the School of Economics and Management at Tsinghua University, Beijing, China.
 He is also the executive associate director of the China Data Center.
 He obtained Ph.D. in economics from Stanford University in 2001.
 Before returning to Tsinghua, he was full professor (tenured) in the Chinese University of Hong Kong.
 He is a Research Fellow of IZA, a member of the editorial board of the Journal of Comparative Economics and the China Economic Review.
 He also serves as an Academic Advisor for McKinsey Global Institute.
 He received Changjiang Scholarship in 2009, the National Award for Distinguished Young Scientists in China in 2010, and the McKinsey Young Economist Research Paper Award in 2012.
 Professor Li’s research has been focused on China and is concerned with two general themes; a) the behaviors of governments, firms and banks in the context of economic transition; b) human capital and labor market in the context of economic development.
-Research results have been published in leading journals such as Journal of Political Economy, American Economic Review, Economic Journal, Review of Economics and Statistics, Journal of Labor Economics, Journal of Development Economics, Journal of Public Economics, Journal of Comparative Economics, Demography etc.
+Research results have been published in leading journals such as Journal of Political Economy, American Economic Review, Economic Journal, Review of Economics and Statistics, Journal of Labor Economics, Journal of Development Economics, Journal of Public Economics, Journal of Comparative Economics, Demography, and so forth.

 Juanjuan Meng is an Assistant Professor in Guanghua School of Management, Peking University.
 She obtains her PhD from University of California, San Diego, in 2010.
 Her research interests cover Behavioral Economics, Labor Economics, Behavioral Finance and Economic Development.
 She has worked as Editorial Assistant in American Economic Review, and her joint work with Vincent Crawford was published in American Economic Review in 2011.